Housing

 Affordable Housing

-In Reston, there are a number of options for seniors who need a lower cost, independent living option.
-These range from subsidized housing that often has long waiting lists to affordable apartments or town houses.
+IIn Reston, there are a number of options for seniors who need a more affordable, independent living option.
+These range from subsidized housing that often has long waiting lists to affordable apartments or townhouses.
 For details, contact Fairfax County’s Office of Redevelopment and Housing Authority.

 • Cornerstones, a Reston nonprofit, owns and manages affordable housing, including some for older adults.
 571-323-1420.